-In the second example, Math has recognized the minus sign as a prefix for the 1 and has therefore placed it in the numerator of the fraction.
-If you wish to show that the whole thing is negative, with the minus sign in front of the fraction, you must put the fraction in brackets in order to signify to Math that the characters belong together.
+Math has recognized the minus sign as a prefix for the 1 and has therefore placed it in the numerator of the fraction.
+If you wish to show that the whole fraction is negative, with the minus sign in front of the fraction, you must put the fraction in braces to signify to Math that the characters belong together.